-On September 15, 2009, motions were filed in the United States Bankruptcy Court for the Southern District of New York ("the Court") by Lehman Brothers Holdings Inc. ("LBHI"), the SIPA Trustee for Lehman Brothers Inc. ("the Trustee") and the Official Committee of Unsecured Creditors of Lehman Brothers Holdings Inc. ("the Committee").
-All three motions challenge certain aspects of the transaction pursuant to which the Company and other Barclays companies acquired most of the assets of Lehman Brothers Inc. ("LBI") in September 2008 and the Court order approving such sale.
-The claimants seek an order voiding the transfer of certain assets to the Company; requiring the Company to return to the LBI estate alleged excess value the Company received, and declaring that the Company is not entitled to certain assets that it claims pursuant to the sale documents and order approving the sale.
-On November 16, 2009, LBHI, the Trustee and the

-Committee filed separate complaints in the Court asserting claims against the Company based on the same underlying allegations as the pending motions and seeking relief similar to that which is requested in the motions.
-On January 29, 2010, the Company filed its response to the motions.
-Barclays considers that the motions and claims against the Company are without merit and the Company is vigorously defending its position.
-On January 29, 2010, the Company also filed a motion seeking delivery of certain assets that LBHI and LBI have failed to deliver as required by the sale documents and the Court order approving the sale.
+On September 15, 2009, motions were filed in the United States Bankruptcy Court for the Southern District of New York (the "Court") by Lehman Brothers Holdings Inc. ("LBHI"), the SIPA Trustee for Lehman Brothers Inc. (the "Trustee") and the Official Committee of Unsecured Creditors of LBHI (the "Committee").
+All three motions challenged certain aspects of the transaction pursuant to which the Company, its parent Barclays Bank PLC ("BBPLC") and other subsidiaries of BBPLC (collectively, "Barclays") acquired most of the assets of Lehman Brothers Inc. ("LBI") in September 2008 and the court order approving such sale.
+The claimants sought an order voiding the transfer of certain assets to the Company, requiring the Company to return to the LBI estate alleged excess value the Company received, and declaring that the Company is not entitled to certain assets that it claims it was entitled to pursuant to the sale documents and order approving the sale (the "Rule 60 Claims").
+On November 16, 2009, LBHI, the Trustee and the Committee filed separate complaints in the Court asserting claims against the Company based on the same underlying allegations as the pending motions and seeking relief similar to that which is requested in the motions.
+On January 29, 2010, the Company filed its response to the Rule 60 Claims and also filed a motion seeking delivery of certain assets that LBHI and LBI have failed to deliver as required by the sale documents and the Court order approving the sale (together with the Trustee's competing claims to those assets, the "Contract Claims").